Perranzabuloe: St Piran's Day events

 St Piran's Day is celebrated on 5 March.
 The main event in the parish is a march across the dunes to St Piran's Cross.
 Thousands of people attend, generally dressed in black, white and gold, and carrying Saint Piran's Flag, generally known as the flag of Cornwall.
 A play of the Life of St Piran, spoken in Cornish, has been enacted in recent years at the event.
 Daffodils are also carried and placed at the cross.

 In October every year Perranporth hosts the annual inter-Celtic festival of 'Lowender Peran' which is also named in honour of St Piran.

 Perran Feast is traditionally celebrated in Perranzabuloe Parish on the last Monday in October by Perranzabuloe Old Cornwall Society.
 On the Sunday before, both the Old Cornwall Society and the Anglican Church in Perranzabuloe parish commemorate St Piran.
 There is a pilgrimage to the site of St Piran's Oratory in the afternoon and a service in the parish church of St Piran in the evening.

 Chiverton

 Southwest of Zelah but in Perranzabuloe parish is Chyverton House and its grounds.
 Nearby was a notable lead mine called West Chiverton Mine which produced 45,100 tons of lead ore in the period 1859–86.
 There were seven more less successful mines which also included "Chiverton" in their names.
 West Chiverton Mine had an 80-inch pumping engine; in 1870 it had a workforce of 1000 and a main shaft over 700 ft deep but the mine closed in 1886.

 St Piran's well at Perranwell was demolished (before 1925) and the stones removed to Chiverton.
 According to tradition it was a cure for rickets.

+Charter of Tywarnhayle

+The Charter of Tywarnhayle by King Edgar granted land to Eanwulf in 960 AD.